Data Contract CLI

 # Example import from SQL DDL

-datacontract import --format sql --source my_ddl.sql --dialect postgres
+datacontract import sql --source my_ddl.sql --dialect postgres

 # To save to file